scindex/scindex/scindex.md

   - *Description*: Tools and techniques to prevent memory-related bugs like buffer overflows and to identify memory that is no longer used but not released.
   - *Examples*: Valgrind, AddressSanitizer (ASan), Rust Borrow Checker

+- **S0599**: Provisional Memory Management Item
+  - *Description*: A temporary holding category for Memory Management items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: S06 - Concurrency & Synchronization
 _Manages the simultaneous execution of multiple tasks and ensures safe access to shared resources._